loganrooks/robotic-psalms/README.md

   - `center_hz`: The center frequency of the bandpass filter in Hz (e.g., `1000.0`).
 Must be greater than 0.
   - `q`: The quality factor (Q) of the filter (e.g., `2.0`).
 Higher values result in a narrower bandwidth.
 Must be greater than 0.
   - `order`: The order of the Butterworth filter (e.g., `2`).
 Higher orders create a steeper rolloff.
 Must be greater than 0, defaults to 2.
+- `chorus_params`: (Optional) Configuration for a chorus effect applied to the vocal timbre.
+If this section is omitted or `wet_dry_mix` is set to 0, the effect is disabled.
+  - `rate_hz`: The modulation frequency of the chorus effect in Hertz (e.g., `1.5`).
+Must be greater than 0.
+  - `depth`: The depth of the chorus modulation (0.0 to 1.0).
+Controls the intensity of the pitch variation.
+  - `delay_ms`: The base delay time for the chorus voices in milliseconds (e.g., `7.0`).
+Must be greater than 0.
+  - `feedback`: The amount of the chorus signal fed back into the effect (0.0 to 1.0).
+Can create a more resonant or flanging sound at higher values.
+  - `wet_dry_mix`: The balance between the original (dry) signal and the chorus (wet) signal (0.0 for full dry, 1.0 for full wet).
+  - `num_voices`: *Currently ignored by the implementation.* Intended to control the number of chorus voices.

 ### Voice Timbre
 Blend between three voice characteristics: